Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 \begin{CodeChunk} \begin{CodeInput} R> plot(Fit, which = "vdeltahat", iBurnPeriod = 32) \end{CodeInput} \end{CodeChunk}

-Except for the recessions in $1990$ and $2001$, there is a very intuitive relationship between $\delta$ and recession periods.
-Typically, $\delta$ falls during recessions, which fares well with the notion that $\btheta_{t}$ changes rapidly as the model needs to adopt to the changes in the data.
-Conversely, $\delta$ remains high and close to $1$ during the Great Moderation.
-We can also use \code{inclusion.prob()} to extract the posterior probability of each value of $\delta$.
-We can print these quantities for the final part of the sample using:
+There is a very intuitive relationship between $\delta$ and the business cycles.
+Typically, $\delta$ falls at the onset of recessions, which fares well with the notion that relatively larger shocks hit $\btheta_t$ in these periods.
+Thereafter, $\delta$ tends to rise again.
+Conversely, $\delta$ remains high and close to $1$ during the Great Moderation, which again fares well with the notion of relatively minor variation in the regression coefficients in expansion periods.
+We can also use \code{as.data.frame()} to extract the posterior probability of each value of $\delta$ and print them using: